 Three Sisters Springs, Citrus County

-North of Tampa and west of Orlando, along Florida’s Gulf coast, is the community of Crystal River, in Citrus County, which is known as Florida’s “water lover’s paradise” for the abundance of freshwater springs throughout the region.
+North of Tampa and west of Orlando, along Florida’s Gulf coast, is the community of Crystal River, which is known as Florida’s “water lover’s paradise” for the abundance of freshwater springs throughout the region.
 Each winter, from November through March, visitors delight while observing the largest known gathering of manatees in Florida as they congregate in the relatively warm 72-degree water of Crystal River.

 In the summertime Citrus County bustles with those who want to cool off in that same, but now relatively cool water.
 Crystal River is a first magnitude spring system, originating in Kings Bay, and encompassing more than 40 springs flowing into the river as it meanders six miles westward to the Gulf of Mexico.